groesser3/esp8266-yo-lua/README.md

 #ESP8266-Yo-Lua

-This is a simple [Yo]((https://www.justyo.co/)) client for the ESP8266 wifi module.
-It is written in LUA an requires the [NodeMCU-firmware](https://github.com/nodemcu/nodemcu-firmware).
+This is a simple [Yo]((https://www.justyo.co/)) client.
+It is written in LUA an runs on a ESP8266-wifi-module with the [NodeMCU-firmware](https://github.com/nodemcu/nodemcu-firmware).

 ## Usage
 After powering on, wait until the led goes off.
 Press the switch and the ESP8266-module connects to your wifi-access-point and sends a "Yo" to the user defined in the "config.lua" file.
 If sending was successfull, the led lights up.
 If you want to send another "Yo" just press the button again.